UniLink: app for exchange students

 make it LESS OVERWHELMING to navigate academics, culture, and daily life for exchange students?

-From day one, my teammates and I know we want to build something for the international student community.
+From day one, my teammates and I knew we wanted to build something for the international student community.
+A good community makes academics, culture, and daily life easier, better, and stronger.

 We all know the struggles of moving abroad— we’ve all needed help and have given help.